 The backlight operating mode can also be changed via the RS-232C port, using the L0, L1, or L2 commands for OFF, ON, and AUTO, respectively.
-For details regarding this and other capabilities of the RS-232C port, refer to Appendix A, page 76.
+For details regarding setting the backlight using the RS-232C port, refer to Section 9.2.5.